0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/DOM-based vulnerabilities.md

 >[!question] What is the DOM?
 >The **Document Object Model** (DOM) is a web browser's hierarchical representation of the elements on the page.
+>
+>Use https://livedom.bentkowski.info/ if you need to analyse DOM code at runtime

 DOM-based vulnerabilities arise when a website contains JavaScript that takes an attacker-controllable value, known as a source, and passes it into a dangerous function, known as a sink.